arafattehsin/CognitiveRocket/AMABot/AMABot/README.md

 Details can be found on this [blog](http://www.arafattehsin.com/blog/easy-booking-with-adaptive-cards/) post.

+# Globalize your bot using multiple languages with LUIS

+This code shows how to incorporate multiple language support into your bot using single trained LUIS application.

+Details can be found on this [blog](http://www.arafattehsin.com/blog/globalize-your-bot-multiple-languages) post.

 ### More Information

 For more information on managing the conversation using Dialogs, check out the following resources: